 As part of its mission, the University offers programs that serve or include minors.
-The Policy for the Protection of Minors (“Policy") and the referenced procedures have been adopted by the University in order to protect minors, as vulnerable members of society, while they are on University premises or when participating in activities sponsored by the University
+The Policy for the Protection of Minors (“Policy") and the referenced procedures have been adopted by the University to protect minors, as vulnerable members of society, while they are on University premises or when participating in activities sponsored by the University.

 It is the policy of Saint Louis University that measures and procedures are implemented for the protection of minors participating in programs that are occurring on its campuses, and programs under the control or direction of the University regardless of location.
 To view the policy in another format, click here.

 All personnel are required to undergo background checks prior to working with minors.
 Program organizers shall ensure that all personnel working with a minor have undergone criminal records checks within the past two (2) years.
 Criminal records checks shall include, at a minimum, finger print checks performed by the Missouri State Highway Patrol (or authorized law enforcement agency in the state in which the person resides) and the Federal Bureau of Investigation, and a check of the National Sex Offender Registry.